Everton F.C. Women: Becoming Everton

 In 1995, the club became known as Everton Ladies and continued to make its mark.
 In 1997, it reached the final of the Premier League Cup only to lose to Millwall Lionesses 1–2.
 The following year, however, the team was crowned National Premier League Champions which is its biggest success to date.

 In 1999 the club again lost in the League Cup final, 1–3 to Arsenal Ladies, and in 2005 reached the FA Women's Cup final only to lose 0–1 to Charlton Athletic after a disappointing display.
-Revenge of sorts came two years later when Everton pipped Charlton to second place in the Premier League, which as champions Arsenal had already won the UEFA Women's Cup, meant a European debut for the Toffees in 2007–08.
+Revenge of sorts came two years later when Everton pipped Charlton to second place in the Premier League which, as champions Arsenal had already won the UEFA Women's Cup, meant a European debut for Everton in 2007–08.
 In 2008, it won the Premier League Cup by beating Arsenal in the final.
 Arsenal was unbeaten in England two years at the time.

 The club's first foray into UEFA competition saw it win its opening game 4–0 against Lithuanian side Gintra.
 It won further group games against Glentoran and Zulwil without conceding and scoring 20 goals in the process.
 The campaign was to end in disappointment at the second group stage.
 Despite beating Valur 3–1 in its final group game, Everton only finished third and failed to progress into the quarter–finals amidst much controversy.

 On 10 May 2009, Everton needed only a draw against Arsenal Ladies in the last match of the season to win the Women's Premier League for only the second time in its history, but lost 1–0 to finish runners–up on goal difference.
-Due to the reformatting of the European Cup into the UEFA Women's Champions League, however, the team still qualified for Europe, although it had to enter at the qualifying group stages and was eliminated in round 32 by Norwegian team Roa IL.
+Due to the reformatting of the European Cup into the UEFA Women's Champions League, however, the team still qualified for Europe, although it had to enter at the qualifying group stages and was eliminated the in round of 32 by Norwegian team Roa IL.
 In 2010, Everton beat Arsenal 3–2 to win the FA Women's Cup with Natasha Dowie (niece of Iain) scoring the winner deep into extra time.

 In 2011, the club advanced to the quarter–finals of the Champions League, where its best run so far was stopped by German side FCR Duisburg.
 Everton was one of eight founding teams in the FA WSL in March 2011.